Alfred Wainwright: Influence

 Wainwright's Pictorial Guides have been in continuous publication since they were written and have sold more than two million copies.
 Although a number of more up-to-date guides are on the market, his books remain among the most popular for their depth, detail and unique style.
 His division of the Lake District into seven areas, and choice of fells to include, have been followed in whole or in part by subsequent writers such as Mark Richards.
 The Coast to Coast Walk is one of the most popular long-distance footpaths in the United Kingdom despite its lack of official status, and has spawned various guidebooks by other authors.
 In 2003 it was voted the second best walk in the world in a survey of experts conducted by Country Walking magazine.
 The popularity of Wainwright's books of drawings and large-format photographic books has not matched that of the guides.

 The 214 fells described in the Pictorial Guides are now generally known as the Wainwrights, and visiting them all is a common form of peak bagging.
-The Long Distance Walkers Association maintains a register of walkers who have completed the Wainwrights; as of 2013 there were 674 people on the list, of whom 40 had completed more than once.
+The Long Distance Walkers Association maintains a register of walkers who have completed the Wainwrights; as of 2013 there were 674 people on the list, of whom 40 had completed more than once; by March 2023 the figure had risen to 898.
 Dave Hewitt estimates that the total number of completers could be over 50% higher than the LDWA's figure.
 The Ramblers Association reported in 2008 that a boy of six years, four months and 27 days had become the youngest person to complete the Wainwrights.
 In April 2009 a boy aged five completed the round and became the third member of his family to do so after his older sisters held the 'Youngest 214 Completer' previously.
 Wainwrights On The Air is a scheme whereby amateur radio enthusiasts aim to make contact with or from the Wainwright summits.